 "Avatar" continues to lead China box office chart

 Directed by James Cameron, the Oscar-winning film was renowned for its fascinating visual effects.
-It generated a daily box office of more than 7 million yuan (about 1.1 million U.S. dollars) on its 12th day of re-release in China.
+It generated a daily box office of more than 6.3 million yuan (about 960,000 U.S. dollars) on its 13th day of re-release in China.

-Acclaimed domestic comedy "Hi, Mom" came in second, finishing the day with a revenue of 4.78 million yuan.
-Currently the second-highest-grossing film of all time in China, it has pocketed nearly 5.34 billion yuan at the box office in 40 days.
+Acclaimed domestic comedy "Hi, Mom" came in second, finishing the day with a revenue of 4.36 million yuan.
+Currently the second-highest-grossing film of all time in China, it has pocketed about 5.34 billion yuan at the box office in 41 days.

 Photos